7 Tips for Dads During Labor and Delivery - Baby Chick

 Share

 Most dads don’t know what labor and birth will be like, except for what they’ve seen in the movies and TV shows.
 And in reality, they need to forget about all of that!
 Having a baby from start to finish within 15 to 30 minutes (we wish!) is unrealistic.
 Labor can sometimes (very rarely) happen quickly, but it doesn’t most of the time.
 And especially if she is expecting her first baby.
-When labor happens in real life, dads can feel overwhelmed and clueless about what to do and how to best help and support their partner when she needs help the most.
+When labor happens in real life, dads can feel overwhelmed and clueless about what to do and how to best help and support their partner when she needs it the most.

 Dads During Labor: How to Best Support the Laboring Mother